Updates are related to the Supplemental Nutrition Assistance Program (SNAP) & SNAP Education (SNAP-Ed) in the Farm Bill

 - We're on the verge of a new Food and Farm Bill.
 See what it entails.

-- Even with Food Stamp cuts, people will be able to double for their food stamp money at farmers markets.
+- Even with SNAP cuts, people will be able to double their SNAP dollars spent at farmers markets.

 - The Farm Bill passed the House!